Not sure where to start when it comes to choosing your new bathroom or how to do it? Read on for some expert tips and advice from Victoria Plum...

 The most important thing in this step is working around your limitations and making sure that whatever decisions you’re making won’t make it extra difficult to fix, rebuild and maintain in the following years.

 There are lots of considerations when it comes to the topic of upgrading your bathroom suite, and this might all seem daunting.
-Having a bathroom of dreams is worth the stress however, as it is one place in the home where you can truly take time out in.
+Having the bathroom of your dreams is worth the stress however, as it is one place in the home where you can truly take time out in.

 Modern bathroom ideas